FAQ Motor Vehicle Injuries

 The first moments after a motor vehicle accident can be painful and disorienting.
 Those feelings can continue if you suffered an injury because of the collision.
 If your medical bills are piling up, you are unable to work and your future looks uncertain, you need trustworthy legal advice as soon as possible.

-At Engle, Kauffman & VanHorn, P.C., our attorneys have more than 60 years of combined legal experience.
+At Engle, Kauffman P.C., our attorneys have more than 60 years of combined legal experience.
 They frequently work with clients in Central Pennsylvania who have been injured in car, truck or motorcycle wrecks.
 They have compiled a list of answers to questions they frequently hear in their offices.

 Commonly Asked Questions About Motor Vehicle Injuries